TtDd2003/TtDd2003/README.md

 - 👋 Hi, I’m @TrinitaDas
 - 👀 I’m interested in Web and Application development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Node with Express and API handeling
 - 💞️ I’m looking to collaborate on Web & App
 - 📫 How to reach me - you can check my account in and find me through LinkedIn
 - 😄 Pronouns: ...